Malaysian culture and traditions

 Pointing

-Never point at a person or an object with your index finger.
-Use your right thumb folded over your other fingers.
+Never point at a person or object with your index finger.
+Use your right thumb tucked over your other fingers instead.

 The sacred head

 The head is considered the most sacred part of the body.
-Avoid touching an adult's or even a child's head.
+Avoid touching the head of an adult, or even a child.

 Dress codes

 Malaysia is a conservative country.
-For visits to temples or mosques, but also in administrations, cover your shoulders and knees.
+When visiting temples or mosques, as well as government offices, keep your shoulders and knees covered.

 Shoes at the door

-Systematically remove your shoes before entering a private home, a mosque, or a temple.
-Observe the threshold: if there are shoes, take yours off!
+Always remove your shoes before entering a private home, a mosque or a temple.
+Check the threshold: if there are shoes there, take yours off too!

 Social Situation Simulator